 When to call your primary care or the rheumatology physician?

 - Ophthalmology visits

 1601 4th Avenue South, Birmingham, AL 35233

-Parking is available in the Children's 5th Avenue South deck.
+Our clinic is located in Children's Park Place with free parking.
 The parking deck can be entered from either the corner of 16th Street and 5th Avenue or 17th Street and 5th Avenue.
 For questions about parking or special needs, call 205-638-9200.

 The Division of Pediatric Rheumatology at the University of Alabama at Birmingham (UAB) and Children's of Alabama was created in 2007 in response to a great need for pediatric rheumatic care in the state of Alabama, the largest state population without a pediatric rheumatologist at the time.
 A partnership between UAB Children's , the local chapter of the Arthritis Foundation and the greater Birmingham community helped to establish new clinic space, the creation of an endowed chair in Pediatric Rheumatology, and ongoing support for the growth of the division.
 The division maintains strong ties with the local chapter of the Arthritis Foundation and the Adult Rheumatology division at UAB.